Chili – With or Without Beans

 Depending on your taste preference and dietary needs, you may like your chili with or without beans.
-This recipe provides a good base for either.
+This chili recipe provides a good base for either.
 And, even if you are a bean lover, try the alternate recipe.
-It’s so flavorful and delicious, you may not miss the beans!
+It’s so flavorful and delicious that you may enjoy the change of pace!

 If you prefer a vegetarian version, eliminate the ground meat, use vegetable stock rather than beef stock, and add the additional roasted vegetables.